Eight Sleep FAQs: 2023 Buyer's Guide

 This question breaks my heart because, before 2023, there was no need to buy their subscription plan.
 All of the must-have features were completely free!

-New customers are now required to buy the Standard plan for $120/year for the first year, while previous customers are grandfathered in and continue to get everything for free.
+New customers are now required to buy the Pro plan for $180/year for the first year, while previous customers are grandfathered in and continue to get everything for free.

 You can opt out of the subscription plan after the first year, but all of the basic features will be behind the paywall.
 Without the subscription, you're allowed to heat and cool your cover by tapping the button in the app each night, but that's the extent of your features.
 You'll need to remember to turn it off in the morning too.
 Without the subscription, you'll lose scheduled heating and cooling, the vibration alarm, and sleep tracking.